Roofing dumpster rental in Brooklyn Park

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container is our roofing workhorse—low side walls let crews ground-throw shingles without needing extra scaffolding.
+The 20-Yard Container is our roofing workhorse with low side walls so crews can ground-throw shingles directly into it.

 30-Yard Roofing Dumpster